-The on-campus fitness centre, which includes three squash courts, one racquetball court, an aerobics room, a small gymnasium, and a weight room is the hub of fitness and health activities at UNBC.
-Offering a wide range of aerobic and weight training classes, group or individual clinics/ sessions allow the staff to cater to all abilities and fitness levels.
-Saunas are available for after work-out relaxation.
+Need a place to relieve stress, take a break from your studies, and get in shape?
+Check out the on-campus UNBC Fitness Centre.
+The heart of fitness and health activities includes three squash courts, one racquetball court, an aerobics room, a small gymnasium, and a weight room, offering a variety of aerobic classes, weight training sessions, squash clinics and sessions to cater to all abilities and fitness levels.
+Dry saunas are available for after workout relaxation.